ropensci-archive/opendata/README.md

     computer science, mathematics, physics, quantitative biology,
     quantitative finance, and statistics.
 [Source on
     GitHub](https://github.com/ropensci/aRxiv).
--   The [<span
+-   The [Aspell](http://www.Omegahat.org/Aspell/) package provides an
-    class="Ohat">Aspell</span>](http://www.Omegahat.org/Aspell/) package
-    provides an interface to the aspell library for checking the spelling of words and documents.
+    interface to the aspell library for checking the spelling of words and documents.
 -   [boilerpipeR](http://cran.r-project.org/web/packages/boilerpipeR/index.html):
     Generic Extraction of main text content from HTML files; removal of ads, sidebars and headers using the boilerpipe Java library.